xiashtra/cactbot/docs/LogGuide.md

 - inconsistent text (gains effect vs suffers effect, begins casting vs readies, you vs player name)
 - often vague (the attack misses)
 - can change spelling at the whim of SquareEnix
+- some Dalamud plugins may interfere with chat lines

 Instead, the recommendation is to base your triggers on log lines that are not type `0x00`.
 Prefer using [NetworkBuff](#line26) line instead of "suffers the effect" game log lines.
 Prefer using the [NetworkStartsCasting](#line20) "starts using" line instead of the "readies" or "begins casting" game log lines.

-At the moment, there are some cases where you must use game log lines, such as sealing and unsealing of zones, or boss rp text for phase transitions.
+At the moment, there are some cases where you must use game log lines.
+However, unless you intend to support non-OverlayPlugin users in your plugin or trigger, use cases for these are dwindling, as newer log lines such as FFXIV_ACT_Plugin's [SystemLogMessage](#line41) and OverlayPlugin's [NpcYell](#line266), [BattleTalk2](#line267), and [Countdown](#line268) have gradually replaced the need for game log lines.

+If there are any remaining cases where a 00-line appears, but no other corresponding log line seems to exist, please file an issue in the [main OverlayPlugin repository](https://github.com/OverlayPlugin/OverlayPlugin/issues), so that it can be investigated and potentially added.

 Note:
 There are examples where [NetworkStartsCasting](#line20) lines show up